whaleclub/api/source/index.html.md

 `GET https://api.whaleclub.co/v1/contracts`

-This will return information about the currently active contracts such as the purchase deadline and expiry time.
+This endpoint will return information about currently active contracts such as the purchase deadline and expiry time.

 If the request is successful, the API will return a `200` (Ok) status code.

 ### Response

-Returns an array of Contract objects.
+Returns an array of contracts.

 Attribute | Description
 ---------- | -------